JoeyParshley/robot-ops-console/EMAIL_TEMPLATE.md

 Hi [Recruiter Name],

-Thank you for moving forward with my application for the Senior Frontend Engineer role at Alert Venture Foundry.
-I'm excited about the opportunity to contribute to AVF's mission of developing groundbreaking technologies.
+Thank you for moving forward with my application for the Senior Frontend Engineer role.
+I'm excited about the opportunity to contribute to developing groundbreaking technologies.

-Over the weekend, I built a proof-of-concept application that I believe directly aligns with the type of work I'd be doing at AVF.
-It's a **Robot Operations Console**—a desktop application for monitoring and controlling tethered flying robots, similar to what I understand AVF's robotics ventures might need.
+Over the weekend, I built a proof-of-concept application that I believe directly aligns with the type of work I'd be doing in this role.
+It's a **Robot Operations Console**—a desktop application for monitoring and controlling tethered flying robots, similar to what robotics operations might need.

 **GitHub Repository**: [Your GitHub Repo URL]